The Winchcombe Meteorite

 Winchcombe Museum and Peter O'Sullivan decided to work with them, to enable the Community and Winchcombe to be some of the first to see their findings.

-Yesterday, those scientists from the Natural History Museum and the Open University returned “virtually in a Zoom session.
+Scientists from the Natural History Museum and the Open University returned 'virtually' in a Zoom session.
 This enabled the finders Rob, Cathryn and Hannah Wilcock and the scientists to tell their story and give an enthralling account of the significance of what was found.

 Over 250 pupils from Winchcombe Abbey Primary, Winchcombe School and Isbourne Valley School, together with 150 residents of Winchcombe learned that